Why Email Encryption is a must have?

 End-to-End Encryption

 End-to-end encryption ensures that email messages are encrypted from the moment they are sent until they are decrypted by the intended recipient.
 This type of encryption uses a public key to encrypt the message and a private key to decrypt it, ensuring that only the recipient can read the email's content.
-End-to-end encryption is crucial for protecting sensitive information as the email continues its journey across various networks.
+End-to-end encryption is important for protecting sensitive information as continues its journey across various networks.

 PGP Encryption

 PGP (Pretty Good Privacy) encryption is a widely used method for securing email communication.
 It combines public-key and symmetric-key cryptography, allowing for secure email exchanges between parties.
-Users generate a public key for encrypting messages and a private key for decryption, making PGP a robust choice for those looking to secure their email messages and attachments comprehensively.
+Users generate a public key for encrypting messages and a private key for decryption, making PGP a reliable choice for those looking to secure their email messages and attachments comprehensively.

 Attachment Encryption